-At Normanhurst School, we are committed to supporting the emotional health and wellbeing for our whole school community.
+At Oaklands School, we are committed to supporting the emotional health and wellbeing for our whole school community.
 We recognise that everyone experiences life challenges that can make us vulnerable at times, and may need additional emotional support.
 Our aim as a school is to ensure that our pupils are supported, and are able to access help when they need it.

 On this page, you will find a variety of services that offer support.